 3. Personality - The logo must be consistent with how you want people to feel about your brand as a whole.

 Essentially, the brand logo is a condensed visual representation of the whole company, so its significance to your brand identity must be considered.
 Before designing your brand logo, you must make a checklist to define your brand clearly.
-Thus you must answer questions like What makes my brand different from my competitors?
+Thus, you must answer questions like What makes my brand different from my competitors?
 What principles do I wish to communicate to my audience through the brand?
 What words describe my industry?
 How should the brand act, speak, and treat people if the brand is a person?
 This is just part of the brand research process, but a preliminary process is important in creating brand assets like the brand logo.

-Once you have established your brand, here are some logo elements you consider when brainstorming your design.
+Once you have established your brand, here are some logo elements you should consider when brainstorming your design.

 1. Colors - Branding experts take notes of the guidelines according to Color theory.
 And that's because we feel a certain emotion based on the colors of a brand logo.
 Technically, there is no defining rule, and sometimes what we feel in a certain color is inconsistent.

-You can look back at the brand personality and core values and ask yourself: what colors do I think when I think of the brand personality?
+You can look back at the brand personality and core values and ask yourself: what colors do I think of when I think of the brand personality?
 Keep in mind that you can pick as many colors as you like, but make sure not to overwhelm your target audience.

 2. Font - For logos like letter marks (logos for acronym brand names), wordmarks (brand name as a logo), and combination marks (image and name), font is the most critical part of the brand logo design.
 Famous digital brands today seem to have followed the minimalist approach to brand logos, and you may do the same if you wish.